 The specific causes of PONV are not known, but the likelihood of having it can be influenced by:

 If you have a history of PONV or if you are considered at high risk for PONV due to other factors, your anesthesiologist may alter the types of anesthetic medications you receive.
 He or she may also administer medicine to help prevent or decrease the severity of nausea.
-Newer anesthetics and anti-nausea medication are now available.
+Newer anesthetics and anti-nausea medications are now available.
 These have decreased the chance of severe PONV for many patients.
 However, there is not yet an anesthetic technique or medication that eliminates the possibility of PONV.

 If you have concerns about PONV, your anesthesiologist will be happy to discuss these with you during the pre-anesthetic interview.